-Merner Center (1942)
+Welcome Center (1942)

-The Merner Center was originally built as an Industrial Arts building, was converted into the library, and later housed the Criminal Justice; Psychology; Sociology; and Women's Studies programs.
+The Merner Center was originally built as an Industrial Arts building, was converted into the library, and in 2017 was remolded and renamed the Welcome Center.
+It houses Enrollment Management and Financial Aid.

 Knapp Health and Fitness Center (2000)